Jupita-io/kotlin/README.md

 # Jupita Agent Kotlin SDK

 This SDK is developed for Android using Kotlin and utilizes Google’s Volley library to create the API calls required.
-Currently, the Android SDK fully supports the 3 APIs available for Jupita Agent.
+This library will allow you to make the required `dump` API calls with Jupita Agent.
 All API calls are made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
 Jupita Agent is an API product that provides deep learning powered analysis of conversational data, via many mediums, between an agent and client.
 Within the SDK documentation, `message_type` will simply refer to who is speaking. `message_type` 0 = `agent`, and `message_type` 1 = `client`, although these labels are handled by the SDK.

-The required parameters for the APIs include setting `message_type`, along with assigning an `agent_id` + `client_id` to be passed - how this is structured or deployed is dependent on your systems/platforms architecture, therefore it is completely flexible and customisable.
+The required parameters for the APIs include setting `message_type`, along with assigning an `agent_id` + `client_id` to be passed - how this is structured or deployed is dependent on your systems/platforms architecture, therefore it is completely flexible and customizable.
 Please note when assigning the `agent_id` that no data will be available for that particular agent from any of the APIs until the agent has sent at least 1 utterance via the `dump` API.

 ## APIs
 There are 3 APIs within the Jupita Agent product – `dump` `rating` & `feed`:

-- Dump allows you to send the utterances you wish to send.
+- `Dump` allows you to dump each communication utterance (required)
-- Rating allows you to retrieve the rating for the agent in question.
+- `Rating` allows you to retrieve the agents rating (optional)
-- Feed provides you with some basic rating analytics.
+- `Feed` provides you with some basic ratings statistics (optional)

 ## Quickstart
 ### Step 1